NikolaRHristov/Resolve/README.md

 #### `--out <path>, -o <path>`

-Specify the output directory of the compiled code where `resolve-tspaths` should perform its changes.
+Specify the output directory of the compiled code where `@playform/resolve` should perform its changes.
 Defaults to `compilerOptions.outDir` from your tsconfig if not provided.

 #### `--ext <extension...>`